General

 Check your eligibility and start the process online to connect with nearby providers.

-Your application will immediately be shared with Early Head Start and Head Start providers near you.
-Those with openings for your child’s age will follow up with you directly using the contact information that you provide on the form.
 Be prepared to share the necessary proof with providers to complete your child’s enrollment.
 These include, but are not limited to:

 • Age of child (birth certificate, birth verification, baptismal certificate, passport, etc.)